kennysmithed/oels2022/README.md

 # oels2022

-Online Experiments for Language Scientists, 2021-2022 academic year.
+Online Experiments for Language Scientists, 2022-2023 academic year.

 Full content for the course (code walkthroughs etc) in a readable format is at https://kennysmithed.github.io/oels2022/, you can find the markdown source and zipped code on the gh-pages branch.

-On completion of the course I will put all the source code for the various experiments we cover on the course here.
+Here on you can inspect individual pieces of code, some of which I had to zip up in the webpage version for convenience of the people downloading them.